One (A Chorus Line song)

-"One" is a song from the musical A Chorus Line.
+"One" is a song from the musical A Chorus Line, with music by Marvin Hamlisch and lyrics by Ed Kleban.

 A Chorus Line is framed around a group of dancers auditioning for roles in the chorus line of a musical; within the narrative, "One" is a song in the musical that the dancers are auditioning for, its lyrics a celebration of the musical's (unseen) star.
 "One" appears twice in A Chorus Line, first during the audition as the dancers struggle to memorize the choreography, and then at the close of the show as the eventual Broadway performance of the successful auditioners.
 In the final performance of "One", the dancers, whom the audience has come to know as individuals over the course of the show, wear identical costumes and become indistinguishable from each other as anonymous backup performers.

 Production

 Director Michael Bennett explained his view regarding the song's inception and placement within the show: